glukinho/zabbix-veeam-rest/README.md

 1. Wait for items discovery.

-## Backup, backup copy and agent jobs
+## Backup, Backup Copy, Agent and File Share Backup jobs
 Trigger rises if last job was not successful or last job was over `{$VEEAM_BACKUP_NODATA}` ago.

 ## Replica jobs